Waqar-Wani/RTSP-Stream-Viewer/README.md

 ## **Steps for Testing RTSP Streams**

 ### **1. Generating Local RTSP Streams**
-- Place video files (minimum 10 minutes duration) in the 'video` folder.
+- Place video files (minimum 10 minutes duration) in the `video` folder.
 - Run `Start Local RTSP.bat` to start the RTSP server.
 - Note the generated RTSP URLs in the console for testing.